 There may be some confusion over whether Moka pots actually make espresso, but the quick answer is no, the bold coffee that a Moka pot produces isn’t technically espresso.
 The brewing process to make espresso uses a great deal of pressure, and a great espresso machine will deliver around 9 bars of pressure.
 The Moka pot simply won’t be able to produce that kind of pressure.

-So while the coffee that it creates is undoubtedly strong, and you can use it to make espresso drinks like lattes, cappuccinos, and more, what you’re drinking doesn’t actually qualify as espresso.
+So while the coffee it creates is undoubtedly strong, and you can use it to make espresso drinks like lattes, cappuccinos, and more, what you’re drinking doesn’t actually qualify as espresso.
 It can be classified more as an espresso-like coffee.

 Why does Moka Pot Size Matter?